foreverfl/vscode/docs/terminal/shell-integration.md

 ![Screenshot of the terminal, highlighting the command guide vertical bar on the left-hand side to indicate the boundary of a command.](images/shell-integration/terminal-command-guide.png)

 You can customize the color of the command guide by using Color Themes.
-To toggle the command guide, configure the `setting(terminal.integrated.shellIntegration.showCommandGuide)` setting.
+To toggle the command guide, configure the `terminal.integrated.shellIntegration.showCommandGuide` setting.

 ## Sticky scroll